Databricks Phone Screen Interview: What It Tests and How to Pass

 The Patterns That Show Up Most

 Graphs and BFS/Dijkstra.
 This is the highest-frequency topic at the phone screen.
 You need BFS cold: multi-source BFS, BFS on grids with constraints, and a working fluency with Dijkstra for weighted graphs.
 On problems involving costs or distances, BFS alone will not be enough.
 Practice Network Delay Time (LC 743) and Cheapest Flights Within K Stops (LC 787) until you can write Dijkstra from a blank editor in under ten minutes.
+Here's the skeleton you should be able to type without thinking:

 Hash maps and frequency counting.
 Problems combining hash maps with heaps or sorting appear at the phone screen and more heavily in onsite rounds.
 Top-K elements, grouping by frequency, and sliding window problems with frequency constraints are all in scope.